andrew/ultimate-awesome/README.md

 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-supply-chain](https://github.com/Funkmyster/awesome-supply-chain) - A curated list of awesome supply chain blogs, podcasts, standards, projects, and examples.
 - [awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources.
+- [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.
+- [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
 - [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) - Curated list of awesome open-source Catholic projects, libraries and software.
+- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-prml-ja](https://github.com/tsg-ut/awesome-prml-ja) - インターネット各地に散逸する「パターン認識と機械学習」の解説資料を集約するリポジトリ.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.